supergithubo/orchestrate-js/README.md

 # OrchestrateJS

-OrchestrateJS is a **developer-focused workflow automation/orchestration framework** designed for maximum flexibility and power through code.
-It enables you to define, run, and extend complex multi-step workflows that connect APIs, AI models, and custom logic—using modular, pluggable commands and services.
+OrchestrateJS is a **developer-first workflow automation/orchestration framework** for building powerful, flexible, and composable automations in code.
+It lets you define, run, and extend complex multi-step workflows that connect APIs, AI models, and custom logic—using modular, pluggable commands and services.

+## Key Features

+- **Code-First Workflows:** Define workflows as arrays of steps (series/parallel) in JavaScript for maximum flexibility and composability.
+- **Modular Commands:** Each step is implemented as a command in `commands/`, making it easy to add, swap, or extend capabilities.
+- **Service Integrations:** Plug in APIs, AI models, or custom services via a unified interface.
+- **Context-Aware Runner:** The runner executes workflows, passing results and context between steps for dynamic, data-driven automation.

+## Quick Start

+- Clone the repo and install dependencies (see Setup below).
+- Explore the [`examples/`](./examples) folder for ready-to-run workflows:
+  - **[prompt_to_model_comparison](./examples/prompt_to_model_comparison/README.md):** Automatically generate creative prompts and compare outputs from multiple AI image models.
+  - **[tiktok_video_enhancer](./examples/tiktok_video_enhancer/README.md):** Analyze, transcribe, and summarize TikTok videos using AI (download, extract frames, transcribe audio, analyze, summarize).
+- Use these as templates to build your own automations!

 ## How It Works

-- **Workflows** are defined as arrays of steps (series/parallel) in code (see [examples](https://github.com/supergithubo/orchestrate-js/blob/master/examples/README.md)).
+- **Workflows:** Defined as arrays of steps (series/parallel) in code.
+See [`examples/`](./examples/) for real-world patterns.
-- **Commands** implement each step (in `commands/`).
+- **Commands:** Implement each step (in `commands/`).
-- **Services** provide modular integrations (APIs, AI, storage, etc.).
+- **Services:** Provide modular integrations (APIs, AI, storage, etc.).
-- **Runner** executes the workflow, passing context/results between steps.
+- **Runner:** Executes the workflow, passing context/results between steps.

 ## Project Structure

 ```
 .
 ├── commands/         # Workflow step implementations (modular, pluggable)
-├── services/         # Modular service implementations (API, AI, storage, etc.)
+├── services/         # Modular service integrations (API, AI, storage, etc.)
+├── examples/         # Example workflows
-├── tmp/              # Temporary files (if needed by workflows)
+├── tmp/              # Temporary files (used by workflows)
-├── index.js          # Example workflow definition and entry point
+├── index.js          # Example workflow entry point
 ├── runner.js         # Workflow runner/orchestrator
 ├── config.js         # Global configuration
 ├── config.local.js   # Local overrides (gitignored)